Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: Introduction

-The pretraining-and-finetuning paradigm is a well-established strategy in the fields of computer vision and natural language processing, for enabling fast and sample-efficient online learning based on offline pretrained models, particularly with the recent advances in large language models.
-Following a similar line, offline-to-online reinforcement learning (O2O RL) in the unconstrained case \citep{nair2020awac, wang2024train, zhang2023sera} and imitation learning \citep{yue2024ollie, ross2011reduction} has recently gained prominence.
-These approaches utilize policies (including Q-functions) derived from offline RL or offline imitation learning, along with offline datasets, to expedite the process of online finetuning.
-This strategy effectively avoids the extensive environmental interactions required in training policies from scratch.
-Thus motivated, a key insight is that leveraging the pretraining-and-finetuning paradigm can also potentially facilitate more efficient and practical online safe RL, which however has not been fully explored in the literature.
-To fill this gap, we seek to answer the following question:

-\emph{Can we design an effective offline-to-online approach for safe RL to address the limitations of both online safe RL and offline safe RL, thereby enabling fast online safe policy learning?}
+The pretraining-and-finetuning paradigm is a well-known strategy in the fields of computer vision and natural language processing, for enabling fast online learning based on offline pretrained models.
+Following a similar line, offline-to-online RL (O2O RL) in the unconstrained setting \citep{nair2020awac, wang2024train, zhang2023sera} and imitation learning \citep{yue2024ollie, ross2011reduction} have recently gained prominence.
+These approaches utilize policies (including Q-functions) derived from offline learning, along with offline datasets, to expedite online finetuning, which effectively avoids extensive environmental interactions in training policies from scratch. {Note that in \emph{offline-to-online safe RL}, the goal is not large-scale pretraining but rather to obtain a safe warm start from offline data and perform limited online finetuning under safety constraints.} Thus motivated, a key insight is leveraging the pretraining-and-finetuning paradigm can also potentially facilitate more efficient and practical online safe RL, which however has not been fully explored in the literature.
+To fill this gap, we seek to answer the following question: \emph{Can we design an effective offline-to-online approach for safe RL to address the limitations of both online and offline safe RL, thereby enabling fast online safe policy learning?}